 Hello creative friends!
-I just love this time of the year and especially when I have an excuse to get creative with my Christmas decor.
+I love this time of the year, especially when I have an excuse to get creative with my Christmas decor.
 Today I’m sharing another wood church project that will allow you to get creative and think outside of the box.
 I’ll show you how to make a blank wood canvas to create the easiest DIY Christmas decor you’ll ever DO!
-In a few hours (if the paint dries) you’ll have the cutest little Church.
+In a few hours (if the paint dries), you’ll have the cutest little Church.
 You’re going to want to make several.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

 DIY Wood Church Craft -1 board Decor

 Making The Cuts For The Perfect Wood Church Steeple

 One board is all you need to create this wood church.
 You can use any size board you have, but the width determines how big your church will be.